Alseals1/Cloud-Resume-Challenge/README.md

-# The Cloud Resume Challenge — Summary
+# The Cloud Resume Challenge

 This repository documents my journey through **The Cloud Resume Challenge** by [Forrest Brazeal](https://cloudresumechallenge.dev/).
 The challenge is designed to help aspiring Cloud Engineers build hands on cloud skills while showcasing a real-world, full-stack cloud project.